mulesoft/pdk-custom-policy-examples/ai-prompt-template/README.md

 ### Integration tests

 This example contains an [integration test](./tests/requests.rs) to simplify its testing.
 The included integration test demonstrates how to mock the upstream service by using an HTTP MockServer.
-A simple AI prompt request with an array of messages is sent, and the test asserts that it validated by appliying regular expressions.
+A simple AI prompt request with an template tag is sent, and the test asserts that the template was properly applied.

 To begin testing: